liangcj/Asus_UX305LA_Lubuntu/README.md

 synclient PalmMinZ=100
 ```
 Adds three finger tap/click, removes edge scrolling, disables coasting (continued two-finger scrolling even after lifting fingers), makes touchpad less sensitive to unwanted clicks/movement while typing.
 Since the options are in the `autostart` file, they will automatically be applied at startup.

+## Sound tweaks
+To get sound working, install pulseaudio (`sudo apt-get install pulseaudio`) and play with the settings until sound works.
+Installing pulseaudio should also allow one to add the sound indicator to the taskbar.

+To get the shortcuts working, open up `~/.config/openbox/lubuntu-rc.xml` and search for the following:

+- `XF86AudioRaseVolume`
+- `XF86AudioLowerVolume`
+- `XF86AudioMute`

+Then edit the text between `<command>` and `</command>` for each of the three respective sections to

+- `amixer -D pulse -q sset Master 3%+ unmute`
+- `amixer -D pulse -q sset Master 3%- unmute`
+- `amixer -D pulse -q sset Master toggle`

+## Shortcuts for resizing windows
+For aerosnap-like functionality, open up `~/.config/openbox/lubuntu-rc.xml` and search for the following:

+- `"W-Left"`
+- `"W-Right"`
+- `"W-Up"`

+Then make the following changes for each of the three searches:

+- Make sure "height" is set to `100%` and "width" is set to `50%`
+- Make sure "height" is set to `100%` and "width" is set to `50%`
+- Change `action name` to `"Maximize"` (include the quotes)

+For some reason the "snap left" and "snap right" functionality doesn't work perfectly for the terminal programs I've tried so far (XTerm and LXTerminal).
+The windows snap correctly, and take up 50% of the horizontal space; however, they don't extend all the way down and leave a small gap from the bottom.